sachkeeratb/CSach-Interpreted/README.md

 ## Features

-- **Variable Declaration and Printing**: Currently, you can create variables and print their values.
+- **Variable Declaration and Printing**: You can create variables and print their values.
+- **Function Declaration and Calling**: You can create your own functions and call them.

 ## Getting Started